MetPX/sarracenia/doc/UPGRADING.rst

 *CHANGE*: *inflight* for sender now defaults to '.tmp' when no post_broker is set, and NONE when it is.
 If this behaviour is undesired,
           one must add *inflight NONE* to the obtain the previous behaviour.

-*CHANGE*: default durable=True  (was false in earlier versions... queues may not bind correctly.
-May need to migrate...
+*CHANGE*: default changed from false to True.
+Existing queues will fail to bind.
+As transition.
-          create a new queue, then use a shovel to read from old queue to new one.
+          All queues should be declared durable.
+          for all existing flows, add *durable false* to declaration, and plan migration to durable queue later.

 2.17.12a6
 ---------